API Reference

 Example:

-var validator = validation.MustNew(
+var engine = validation.MustNew(

 validation.WithMaxErrors(10),